AEStrategies/R-DataVis/Module 7 - Intro to Shiny/README.md

 ## Module objectives

-How to build a Shiny app
+How to build an interactive Shiny app
-    - Data import and overview
+1. Data import and overview
-    - Data validation
+1. Data validation
-    - Data subset and table view
+1. Data subset and table view
-    - Select key variables
+1. Select key variables

 ## Materials used in this training module